Irish Mythology: Dive into its Finest Legends and Tales

 Mounting a Pooka on the Way Home

-Pookas take the form of a horse; a dark one with bright golden eyes.
+Pookas take the form of a dark horse with bright golden eyes.
 As a horse, a Pooka tends to have fun in its very own way.
 Their definition of entertainment may include searching for someone who is semi-drunk.
 Their targets are always people who exit a pub and are ready to take their way home.
 Pookas invite that person to mount them and, unknowingly, ride a hell of a roller coaster.

 The Pooka’s submission encouraged Brian Boru to order it to do two things.
 They were as follows: never torture or ruin the properties of Christians or perform violence against Irish folks.
-However, the Irish mythology reveals that the Pooka had probably ditched the promise a few years later.
+However, Irish mythology reveals that the Pooka had probably ditched the promise a few years later.

 Facts about Pookas